xantoz/mpv_backup/README.md

 Compiling with full features requires development files for several external libraries.
 Below is a list of some important requirements.

-The mpv build system uses [waf](https://waf.io/), but we don't store it in the repository.
-The `./bootstrap.py` script will download the latest version of waf that was tested with the build system.

-For a list of the available build options use `./waf configure --help`.
+For a list of the available build options use `./configure --help`.
 If you think you have support for some feature installed but configure fails to detect it, the file `build/config.log` may contain information about the reasons for the failure.

-NOTE: To avoid cluttering the output with unreadable spam, `--help` only shows one of the two switches for each option.
+NOTE: To avoid cluttering the output with unreadable spam, `--help` only shows one of the many switches for each option.
 If the option is autodetected by default, the `--disable-***` switch is printed; if the option is disabled by default, the `--enable-***` switch is printed.
-Either way, you can use `--enable-***` or `--disable-**` regardless of what is printed by `--help`.
+Either way, you can use `--enable-***` or `--disable-***` regardless of what is printed by `--help`.

-To build the software you can use `./waf build`: the result of the compilation will be located in `build/mpv`.
-You can use `./waf install` to install mpv to the *prefix* after it is compiled.
+By default, most features are auto-detected.
+You can use ``--with-***=option`` to get finer control over whether auto-detection is used for a feature.

 Example:

-    ./bootstrap.py
-    ./waf configure
-    ./waf
-    ./waf install
+    ./configure && make -j20

+If everything goes well, the mpv binary is created in the ``build`` directory.

+`make` alone can be used to rebuild parts of the player.
+If you update, it's recommended to run `make dist-clean` and to rerun configure.

+See `./configure --help` for advanced usage.

 Essential dependencies (incomplete list):